-The MI 529 Advisor Plan provides a variety of professionally managed investment portfolios to choose from including age-based options that automatically change as the beneficiary grows up.
+The MI 529 Advisor Plan provides a variety of professionally managed portfolios to choose from including enrollment year investments options that automatically change as the beneficiary grows up.
 Alternatively your advisor can tailor your portfolio investments with multi-fund, Individual Fund and target risk options to match your risk tolerance, timeline, and investment preferences.

 When you or anyone else makes a contribution, it may qualify for an annual gift tax exclusion of $15,000 per year for single filers and $30,000 a year for couples.
 As a 529 Plan, the MI 529 Advisor Plan is the only investment that allows you to give up to 5 years’ worth of gifts at one time — for a maximum of $75,000 for a single filer and $150,000 for couples.

 Call your financial professional today and tell them you want the MI 529 Advisor Plan.